ibecav/CGPfunctions/README.md

     plots the results using `ggplot2`
   - `PlotXTabs` which as the name implies plots cross tabulated variables using `ggplot2`
-  - `neweta` which is a helper function that appends the results of a Type II eta squared calculation onto a classic ANOVA table
+  - `newggslopegraph` which creates a Tufte“esque” slopegraph using `ggplot2`
-  - `Mode` which finds the modal value in a vector of data
+  - `Mode` which finds the modal value(s) in a vector of data
   - `SeeDist` which wraps around ggplot2 to provide visualizations of univariate data.
   - `OurConf` is a simulation function that helps you learn about